nens/tekentool-light/README.md

 TODO
 ----

-- ALMOST Use setParams() and ajax call to raster server to rescale on each moveend

-- Bump leaflet draw from 0.2.3 to 0.4.14

 - Fix shp-write IE bug: https://github.com/mapbox/shp-write/pull/50/files

 - Enable masking (needed!!!)

-- Help button (and new help movie)
+- ????
+Help button (and new help movie)

-- Auto-numbering of features (really necessary in first version?)
+- WOULD BE NICE Auto-numbering of features (really necessary in first version?)

+- COMPLICATED Bump leaflet draw from 0.2.3 to 0.4.14

+- DONE BUT UNTESTED Use setParams() and ajax call to raster server to rescale on each moveend

 - DONE Make multiple layers possible